Key electronic resources

 Training materials and guides

 If you would like some help finding literature for French, or managing your citations and reference lists, please contact kate dot courage at warwick dot ac dot uk, the Academic Support Librarian for French.
-To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text, or the printed guides (below).
+To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text.

 Guides to specific databases

 Support with using the Marandet Collection.
 This comprises digitised copies of over 360 French popular plays from 1700-1830.
 The full physical collection is around 4,000 plays, from 1700-1900, and is housed in the Modern Records Centre.

 Freely available websites, catalogues, databases and digital collections.